plot_relationship.py

 - 'severe_incidence': Represents severe incidence (per person per year).

-- 'simulatedEIR': Represents simulated entomological inoculation rate (EIR).
+- 'eir': Represents simulated entomological inoculation rate (EIR).

 - 'n_total_mos_pop': Represents the total female mosquito population.